3 Reasons You Are Ashamed to Say, “I Want to Sell My Business”

 If you are what you do, what are you when you don’t?

 Loss of identity is a real thing for owners who sell, and the terror of it can be a huge barrier to considering a sale.
 But like everything you’ve taken on as a business owner, this is something you can tackle if you put your mind to it.
 The possibilities that can be created by doing so are amazing.
 You will come out the other side the same, and different.
-Better in ways that are hard to imagine from the front side of the sales process.
+But you can be better in ways that are hard to imagine from the front side of the sales process.

 Let Go of the Shame

-Considering the sale of your business is terrifying, and we often respond by hiding in words like “never quit”.
+Considering the sale of your business is terrifying, and we often respond by hiding in words like “never quit” and “don’t give up”.
 Especially the first time through.
-The possibilities it creates in our head are simultaneously fuzzy, warm and uncomfortable.
-Shame mixes with profound wonder at the idea of being able to start-over.
+The possibilities it creates in your head are simultaneously fuzzy and warm, but also incredibly uncomfortable.
+Shame mixes with profound wonder at the idea of being able to sell the business.

 Don’t let the complex emotions inspired by the concept of selling your business keep you from exploring what might be the best move you could ever make for your career, your business and your life.